Befriend Your Brain

 I felt like a three-year train journey was pulling into its final station.

-But the route I took to get there looked like a giant squiggle.
+But the route behind me looked like a giant squiggle.

 The train doors open.